 Chillingham Castle, Northumberland

-The most famous specter, the “Blue (or Radiant) Boy,” has been giving visitors the heebie-jeebies for centuries.
-Legend has it, he wails through the castle at midnight, leaving an eerie blue halo in his wake.
-And then there’s the ghost of Lady Mary Berkeley, who’s been wandering the halls in search of her husband who supposedly ran off with her sister.
+Chillingham Castle is a 12th-century stronghold with medieval architecture and shadowy history that looks like it jumped out of a gothic novel.
+Supposedly, it’s home to the “Blue (or Radiant) Boy,” that wails through the castle at midnight, leaving an eerie blue halo in his wake and the ghost of Lady Mary Berkeley, who’s been wandering the halls in search of her husband who supposedly ran off with her sister.

 Alnwick Castle, Northumberland

-Alnwick Castle in Northumberland is where history and legend play a fascinating game of hide and seek.
 Alnwick might not have the same ghostly reputation as its neighbor, Chillingham Castle, but it has been around since the Norman times, and experienced a lot throughout the years.
-The castle’s most famous ghostly inhabitant, the “Grey Lady,” also adds to its haunted reputation.
-She’s like the castle’s shadowy hostess, wandering the corridors and perhaps mourning a long-lost love or untold secret.
+The castle’s most famous ghostly inhabitant, the “Grey Lady” supposedly the corridors and then there’s the supposed Alnwick’s vampire, a legend that has been scaring visitors for decades.

 Enjoying this post?
 Then you’ll probably also like our list of haunted castles in Europe.